 A student must register by the end of the drop/add period for the semester for which they were accepted.
-If registration does not take place, the student must appeal to their program for a deferment (http://www.uncw.edu/gradschool/admissions/formsdocs/deferment.pdf).
+If registration does not take place, the student may appeal to their program for a deferment (http://www.uncw.edu/gradschool/admissions/formsdocs/deferment.pdf).
 If the deferment is not approved, the student must apply for readmission.
 If a student registers for courses and does not attend, a grade of F may be assigned.

 Each newly admitted graduate student must have a completed immunization form on file, as required by law.

 Graduate students are subject to the same university policies and regulations as undergraduates unless otherwise stated.